DNSH Compliance

-In order to justify compliance with the DNSH principle, the actions carried out by the companies must undergo a self-assessment as a condition defined by the Commission to ensure that they do not negatively affect one or more of the 6 environmental objectives defined in Regulation 852/2020.
-Subsequently, the company's application, which includes the self-assessment of the DNSH principle for the project under evaluation, will be validated or verified (as required by the corresponding call).
+In order to justify compliance with the DNSH principle, the actions carried out by the companies must undergo a self-assessment as a condition defined by the Commission to ensure that they do not adversely affect one or more of the 6 environmental objectives defined in Regulation (EU) 2020/852.
+Subsequently, the company's application including the self-assessment of the DNSH principle for the project under evaluation will be validated.

 The acronym DNSH defines the principle of "no significant harm to the environment" which must be met to ensure that the measures of the Recovery, Transformation and Resilience Plan (PRTR) do not cause harm to any of the six environmental objectives considered in the Taxonomy Regulation (Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020).